-This is a guest post from reader Jamie as part of our retirement series.
+This is a guest post from reader Jamie, who shares his early retirement story as part of our retirement series.

 I lived and worked in Port Hardy, B.C. since 1984.
 On January 13th of this year I came to work on a midnight shift to find that it was my turn to pick holiday time.
 Vacations were chosen by rotation to be fair for the new employees.
 I got to pick last – even though I had 20 years on the next senior employee – which meant everything to the end of September had already been taken.